 Chicago has some of the best museums in the country.
 The Art Institute of Chicago, Field Museum, Shedd Aquarium, Adler Planetarium, Museum of Science and Industry, and Chicago History Museum can all be strong additions depending on your interests.

-Families often do well with the Shedd Aquarium, Field Museum, Museum of Science and Industry, and Maggie Daley Park.
+Families often do well with the Shedd Aquarium, Field Museum, Museum of Science and Industry, Maggie Daley Park, and lakefront time.
 Art lovers should make time for the Art Institute.
+Science-minded travelers should look closely at the Museum of Science and Industry.

 Chicago Food and Neighborhoods